-Outback MATE system controller, an optional accessory, connects to the FM80 as a remote control.
-MATE duplicates the built-in control panel that comes with the FM80.
-MATE can also program and remote control Outback inverters, from a location 300 feet distant.
-MATE includes a RS232 computer port for data logging.
+Outback MATE3 system controller, an optional accessory, connects to the FM80 as a remote control.
+MATE3 duplicates the built-in control panel that comes with the FM80.
+MATE3 can also program and remote control Outback inverters, from a location 300 feet distant.
+MATE3 includes network interface for data logging.

 Unit has a built in 12 volt auxiliary output to turn on and off the battery vent fan and other loads.

 Built in 128 day data logging is very useful for tracking what the battery bank and solar array has been doing each day.

 This controller is very similar to the FM60 but has 80 amp output capacity.

 MAX INPUT WATTAGE OF ARRAY-